See if you qualify

 If you or a loved one developed any eye condition or symptoms associated with an eye disorder after taking Elmiron for interstitial cystitis or osteoarthritis, please fill in our form.
 We will do our best to ascertain whether your case qualifies to be brought to court, and if you may be entitled to compensation.

-Elmiron is a drug known as pentosan polysulfate sodium, a semi-synthetic medication manufactured by Johnson & Johnson and its subsidiary Janssen Pharmaceuticals from beech-wood hemicellulose.
+Elmiron is a drug known as pentosan polysulfate sodium (PPS), a semi-synthetic medication manufactured by Johnson & Johnson and its subsidiary Janssen Pharmaceuticals from beech-wood hemicellulose.
 Since its release in 1996, Elmiron is prescribed for interstitial cystitis, a painful bladder condition associated with symptoms such as abdominal cramps and discomfort that are often very hard to treat.
-Pentosan polysulfate sodium provide relief from bladder pain syndrome by forming a protective coating to the organ’s wall.
+Pentosan polysulfate sodium provides relief from bladder pain syndrome by forming a protective coating to the organ’s wall.
 If the patient suffers from chronic interstitial cystitis, Elmiron must be taken for extended periods of time to provide relief from symptoms.

 Pentosan polysulfate sodium has also been tested a disease modifying osteoarthritis drug (DMOAD) to improve pain and function in patients with this disorder.
 According to some recent studies, the drug ameliorated the symptoms and enhanced the mobility of patients in terms of pain while walking, climbing stairs, flexing knees, etc.